What To Do If You Win The Lottery?

-Winning a lottery is the most memorable and joyful moment for the winner.
-But there are few things to know and learn to cherish your winning moments in proper way.
+Winning a lottery and claiming lottery prize is the most memorable and joyful moment for the winner.
+But there are few things to do and know and learn to cherish your winning moments in proper way.
 Most part of the things mentioned here are taken from the lottery manuals of USA.

 Some Tips of Advice